 Dates on the food we buy guide us.
 But many people are confused about what 'use by' and 'best before' mean.
 One indicates the last day a product is safe to eat.
 The other tells us that the food can be consumed, but it's past its best.

-It is doing this because less than half of consumers understand the difference between 'use by' and 'best before'.
+Less than half of today's consumers understand the difference between 'use by' and 'best before'.
 This has very tangible consequences: 10% of Europe’s 88 million tonnes of annual food waste is due to a lack of understanding of date marking.

 How major retailers and consumer organisations deal with date marking makes all the difference.